Elizabeth Warren Has A Plan To Keep Black Women From Dying In Childbirth

 Advertisement

-One of the main reasons Black women specifically are so impacted by this crisis are the "racialized ideas around the impact of trauma and pain," Bandele told Refinery29 in an interview.
+One of the main reasons Black women specifically are so impacted by this crisis are the "racialised ideas around the impact of trauma and pain," Bandele told Refinery29.
 To this day, many physicians and other health providers still believe that Black people, including Black women, have a higher threshold for pain — a notion that has no scientific basis.
 When combined with the stress of racism and the subsequent dismissal of their symptoms, Black women are more vulnerable to facing life-threatening conditions or death during childbirth.

 This is why Bandele believes the 2020 presidential candidates need to address maternal mortality.
 "I was very impressed that she had thought a lot about the issue," she said of Warren's response.
 (That the Massachusetts senator has a plan should not come as a surprise, since she has introduced policy proposals on issues ranging from child care and Big Tech to reparations for slavery and student loan debt.)
 "There has to be a multifaceted approach to bringing down the maternal mortality rate, from expanding Medicaid so it covers doulas and people have access to nontraditional support, and one that also includes hospital accountability," Bandele said.
 "That is one lever in addressing this crisis.
 I liked that [Warren] was coming at it from an accountability framework.
 Money is a way to hold institutions accountable."